A walk around Paris around Easter time means seeing a huge choice of chocolate in bakeries, pâtisseries and chocolateries.

 Love pralines?
 Head to Pascal Caffet, Meilleur Ouvrier de France, aka the King of praline, using hazelnuts from Piemonte.
 See much more in my article on his art.

 Meanwhile, here's an idea for a chocolate hen.
-Make this lemon nest cake (gluten free with almonds) and have fun decorating it.
+Make this lemon Easter cake and have fun decorating it with macarons and mendiants.

 Limited Edition Easter Chocolate in Paris

-Each year, the pastry chefs from Paris's Palace hotels release their limited edition chocolate sculptures for Spring (in February).
-Such creations include spectacular works of art, some animated - and are only available to order for a limited time.
+Pastry chefs from Paris's Palace hotels release their limited edition chocolate sculptures for Spring (in February).
+Such creations include spectacular works of art, some animated, but are only available to order for a limited time.

-- Matthieu Carlin's antique hand mirror with a blue butterfly (Hôtel de Crillon);
+- Matthieu Carlin's Easter Egg with feathers (Hรดtel de Crillon);

-This post was originally published 21 March 2016 but now completely updated, including new images.
+This post was originally published 21 March 2016 but has again been updated.

 June S